l2dy/intellij-rust-unofficial-plugin/README.md

 ## Compatible IDEs
-⚠ this plugin should not be installed simultaneously with Rust plugins from marketplace.
-IDEs are acting weird because of the name collisions.

 So far this plugin can probably be installed onto the same IDE list that was available the [original plugin](https://github.com/intellij-rust/intellij-rust/?tab=readme-ov-file#compatible-ides).

 As for now, plugin supports latest stable and the most previous stable version (although it can be changed in future).